 - Lactose and most similar-sounding names, like lactate solids and lactulose

 Now that we have a better understanding of the terminology, we can relate it to some commonly purchased, and seemingly safe, foods.
+Look below for the most surprising categories of foods that might have hidden dairy in them.

 What to Look Out For